 The researchers postulate that despair has struck white Americans.
 They marry less often.
 They have difficulty acquiring or maintaining good jobs.
 They have no hope, and so they commit suicide, or use drugs and alcohol to dull the pain, committing suicide slowly but no less inevitably.

 In a previous blog, Why now?, I explored the changes in our culture that are leading to increased suicide.
 And in The Cost of Hidden Misery, I addressed the increase in the acceptance of premarital sex that may lead to hardness of heart and disdain for marriage, so I found this study interesting.
-NPR showcased two researchers who have empirically come to similar conclusions that I did without a government grant.
-(I don’t really know if they had a grant or not — but they are researches featured on NPR….)
+NPR showcased two researchers who have empirically come to similar conclusions that I did, except that I did it without a government grant.
+(I don’t really know if they had a grant or not — but they are researchers featured on NPR….)

 Of course, their solution to the problem is different than any I would have suggested.